kctolli/kctolli.github.io/Random-Projects/financialplanner/readme.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 -->

 This financial planner is a python program.
 I set this up to help people plan the finances for a year.

 DISCLAIMER: This is an estimate for values.
 This will only give you an idea of what your expenses are and where your money goes.
-WARNING: The state tax is set for Utah’s tax rate which is 4.95%.
+WARNING: The state tax is set for Utah's tax rate which is 4.95%.

 Core Functions:

-  - getsalary()
+* getsalary()
-  - gethealth()
+* gethealth()
-  - gettax()
+* gettax()
-  - gettithing()
+* gettithing()
-  - getexpenses()
+* getexpenses()
-  - getsavings()
+* getsavings()
-  - getspending()
+* getspending()